-- After 4 5 minutes of blower operation, press IGNITION button to turn on the side-by-side screen. - 8.
-Check that all passengers are properly seated and are familiar with the location and operation of safety equipment. - 9.
-Press and hold the START button until engine starts then release button.
-Allow engine to warm-up as noted in the Engine Operator's Manual.
+- 7. Check that all passengers are properly seated and are familiar with the location and operation of safety equipment. - 8.
+For Ri Series Boats: After 4-5 minutes of blower operation, press IGNITION button to turn on the side-by-side screen. - For Fi Series Boats: After 4-5 minutes of blower operation, turn the key clockwise until engine starts.
+Then allow the key to fall into running position. - 9.
+For Ri Series Boats: Press and hold the START button until the engine starts, and then release the button. - 10.
+Allow the engine to warm up as noted in the Engine Operator's Manual.